+Opto CCL1

-Opto CCL1 - Cultural Competency Language Lab 1 - 1.0 credit
+Cultural Competency Language Lab 1

 Spanish speaking students with minimal or moderate basic knowledge in English are taught to develop reading, writing, speaking skills through didactic and laboratory teaching.
 Likewise, English speaking students with minimal or no knowledge in Spanish are taught basic conversational skills of the language.